modsim/ChromaHD-genmesh/README.md

 7. Number of bridges, minimum bead size
 8. Scale polydisperse bead meshes to smaller beads. -> set lc for individual beads.
     - Possibly use GMSH geo kernel for beads, synch, switch to OCC kernel.
+9. bounding box for beads
+10. Generate polydisperse beads with bridges.
+11. Potentially use a Bridge class and create a vector to store all the bridges created.
+    - This way I can scale the mesh size at bridges too.
+12. Write test inputs to run and verify code.

 Known Issues
 1. After mesh size constraints were applied to only surfaces (and points were used inside beads), the Netgen optimizer crashes randomly.
 2. Geometry.ScalingFactor doesn't work.
 Use dilateFactor instead.
 3. Large beds either are stuck or crash with errors.
 4. In 7k-pre and 6k-pre cases, only a handful of beads were actually captured and meshed. [prescaling issue?]
-5. Polydisperse setups don't mesh with cylinder on.
+5. ~~Polydisperse setups don't mesh with cylinder on.~~